Delaware is home to an amazing variety of butterflies, and if you’re a fan of these beautiful insects, then this is the perfect place for you.

 However, the Red-Spotted Purple is harmless and poses no threat to humans or other animals.

-In terms of habitat, the Red-Spotted Purple butterfly can be found in a variety of settings, from forests to meadows to suburban areas.
+The Red-Spotted Purple butterfly can be found in various habitats, from forests to meadows to suburban areas.

 11. Mourning Cloak